crystal-lang/crystal/_gitbook/syntax_and_semantics/visibility.md

 A `protected` method can only be invoked on:

 1. instances of the same type as the current type
-2. instances in the same namespace (class, struct, module, etc.) as the current ype
+2. instances in the same namespace (class, struct, module, etc.) as the current type

 ```crystal
 ### Example of 1